AlfredWilmot/mending-milo/README.md

 - also install `"third-party-software"` when installing Ubunutu via the bootable USB.

 *update (02/02/2022)*\
-I am using a Dell Precision-7560, and I needed to disable `hybrid graphics` in the BIOS menu to prevent the laptop display from crashing on boot (Ubuntu 18.04 OS still works when this happens, but and external display is needed to see anything).
+I am using a Dell Precision-7560, and I needed to disable `hybrid graphics` in the BIOS menu to prevent the laptop display from crashing on boot (Ubuntu 18.04 OS still works when this happens, but an external display is needed to see anything).